 Robert, who received a commendation from the BBC Wildlife Artist of the Year panel in 2010, reveals: “I had the opportunity to get up close with big cats and feed them by hand.
 The most amazing thing was being able to show Maya her portrait and see her recognise herself!"

 Find out more about Robert's animal adventures here.

-Pictured: 1) Jon Jones' Peaky Blinders inspired original artworks delighted visitors at our Mailbox gallery, while the raffle of 'He Who Fights By The Sword' raised £6,000 for Birmingham Children's Hospital 2) Our marketing team (including the guys!) donned red lipstick for International Women's Day 3) From leg waxes to onesies, shaving heads and face-painting, we got creative when it came to raising £1,000 for Children in Need 4) Staff rallied together to pack up boxes for the homeless for LoveBrum's 'Bags for Brummies' iniative 5) Some of us may not have ran since P.E at school, but we pulled on our trainers and braved the mud to raise £1,000 for Cancer Research UK.
+Pictured: 1) Jon Jones' Peaky Blinders inspired original artworks delighted visitors at our Mailbox gallery, while the raffle of 'He Who Fights By The Sword' raised £6,000 for Birmingham Children's Hospital.
+2) Our marketing team (including the guys!) donned red lipstick for International Women's Day.
+3) From leg waxes to onesies, shaving heads and face-painting, we got creative when it came to raising £1,000 for Children in Need.
+4) We spent a fantastic afternoon fundraising for Birmingham Children’s Hospital during their magical polar express outing for patients and their families.
+5) Some of us may not have ran since P.E at school, but we pulled on our trainers and braved the mud to raise £1,000 for Cancer Research UK.
+6) Staff rallied together to pack up boxes for the homeless for LoveBrum's 'Bags for Brummies' initiative.